 Federal policies determine whether the benefits of transportation electrification reach all the communities served by public power nationwide.
 Federal tax credits provide rebates to buyers that can offset the higher upfront cost of these vehicles.

 The National Highway Traffic Safety Administration (NHTSA) and Environmental Protection Agency (EPA) jointly regulate tailpipe emissions and fuel economy standards.
 However, the State of California holds an exclusive right under the Clean Air Act to set its own emissions rules, which 13 other states have chosen to follow.
 These standards drive deployment of EVs.
+Additionally, California, Washington, and Oregon have banned the sale of new gas and diesel-powered vehicles starting in 2035.

-Separately, Congress may consider further incentives for EV adoption, such as the EV tax credit.
+In the Inflation Reduction Act, Congress provided a new tax credit for EVs assembled in North America.
+Congress may consider further incentives for EV adoption in the future. .
 Some wish that the credit be eliminated to pay for other priorities, while others point to the need for increasing incentives to bolster EV adoption.

 NWPPA’s Position